timofeysie/acknowledge/Generics.md

 		Box<Integer> integerBox;
 - this invocation CANNOT BE STATIC because a class's static field is a class-level variable shared by all non-static objects of the class.
 Similar to an ordinary method invocation, but instead of passing an argument to a method, you are passing a type argument.
+- methods parameterized by type are called polymorphic methods.
 - the T in Foo<T> is a type parameter
 - the String in Foo<String> f is a type argument.
 - parameterized type = invocation of a generic type.